ammitra/TopHBoostedAllHad/README.md

+# about this branch
+This branch was meant to study the leading jet mass in three scenarios: (leading_jet_studies.py)

+* Immediately after snapshots

+* Immediately after the top tag

+* Immediately after a loose cut on the top score (>0.2)

+From these studies, two more investigations were done by redefining the CR for selection

+* CR_v0 - original CR defined in the master branch

+* CR_v1 - top candidate has the higher top score, but still between `[0.2, WP]` (see `THmodules.cc`)

+* CR_v2 - CR_v1 + additional Higgs veto, i.e. `HbbvsQCD_MD < 0.2`

 # Analysis Strategy
 Dijet search for boosted X -> top+Higgs.
 The benchmark, X, is a VLQ T' produced in association with a bottom quark.
 The interaction with an associated top quark